+Figure 2.
+The average revisit time in days for the ENVISAT ASAR sensor within the UK continental shelf as a function of month.
+The estimate is based on ENVISAT scenes acquired in 2006-2012.

 Figure 3 shows the spatial distribution of the revisit time values averaged over the years 2006-2012.
 It can be seen that sensor data cover the entire UKCS area.
 The frequency of satellite observations depends on the coordinates, varying from 20 days at the most distant parts to the west to 3.3 days in the north east of the North Sea.

 Overall this analysis demonstrates that the number of available ENVISAT ASAR sensor measurements can be sufficient for the estimation of IW monthly, seasonal and annual frequency maps.